What To Do If Your Car Is Totaled After An Accident In Colorado

 • Brakes

 A total loss vehicle cannot be driven legally, so you cannot purchase car insurance for it.
 The vehicle must be repaired and inspected to be declared safe to drive.
-Once it has been declared rebuilt from salvaged title, you can look for car insurance.
+Once it has been declared rebuilt from a salvaged title, you can look for car insurance.

 Many insurance companies sell only property damage liability coverage for salvaged vehicles, which can put you at financial risk if you’re involved in another crash.
+This is an important factor to consider if you decide to pursue fixing up a total loss to a driveable state.

-What Happens if You Total a Leased Car?
+What Happens If You Total A Leased Car?

-Check if your lease agreement has guaranteed auto protection (GAP) insurance2.
+Whenever you enter into a lease agreement, you should always check if your lease agreement has guaranteed auto protection (GAP) insurance.
 GAP coverage may pay the difference.
 If you have it, you may not have to pay out of pocket if the value of the vehicle is less than what’s remaining on the lease.
-GAP insurance is optional when leasing a vehicle, but it’s a way to protect a driver from a significant, unexpected loss.

-If your vehicle is totaled, you’ve been in a serious accident.
-Our Colorado car accident lawyerEnglewoods can help you understand your rights and whether you deserve compensation for physical injuries, pain and suffering.
-In addition, if another party is at fault for the accident, their insurance should pay you for your totaled vehicle.
+If you’ve been in a serious accident and your vehicle was totaled as a result, our Colorado car accident lawyers can help you understand your rights and whether you deserve compensation for physical injuries or pain and suffering.

-For those involved in an accident where you were hit from behind, contact our Colorado rear-end accident attorney team to specialized representation.
+For those involved in an accident where you were hit from behind, contact our Colorado rear-end accident attorney team for specialized representation.
 Our lawyers work to help victims receive fair payment for their insurance claims.
-We are conveniently located at 5 Colorado locations near you in DenverFort CollinsColorado Springs, Aurora, and Englewood.
+We are located near you in Denver, Fort Collins, Colorado Springs, Aurora, Englewood, and throughout Colorado.
 Our attorneys are ready to serve you and fight for the compensation you deserve.

 Sources: